DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Related Work

 \subsection{Spatial Partitioning}

 \textbf{LAMMPS} implements multi-GPU inference via a spatial partitioning approach where the simulation space is split into mutually exclusive partitions.
 For each mutually exclusive partition, LAMMPS creates a second, larger partition that includes all atoms up to the interaction radius of the FF, commonly known as border or ghost nodes.
 This is required as the energy and force calculation of the atoms within each mutually exclusive partition requires the atomic information from all nodes within the model's interaction radius.
 This leads to highly redundant calculations as the computation performed on the ghost nodes is thrown away after each time step.
 By estimate, a 64-molecule water system calculated with a 6-layer GNN that has a 6 angstrom cutoff distance would require the computation of 20,834 ghost atoms when using spatial partitioning \citep{Musaelian_2023}.
-Furthermore, unlike classical FFs, most current MLIPs do not have a mature interface with LAMMPS, making spatial partitioning practically infeasible for the majority of MLIPs that have been developed.
+Furthermore, unlike classical FFs, most MLIPs do not have a mature interface with LAMMPS, making spatial partitioning practically infeasible for the majority of MLIPs that have been developed.

-\textbf{DeepMD} has been applied to the simulation of 100 million atoms of water by 27,360 NVIDIA V100 GPUs on the Summit supercomputer utilizing the spatial partitioning features within LAMMPS \cite{Jia_2020_DP}.
+\textbf{DeepMD} is a short-range MLIP that has been applied to the simulation of 100 million atoms of water by 27,360 NVIDIA V100 GPUs on the Summit supercomputer, utilizing the spatial partitioning features within LAMMPS \citep{Jia_2020_DP}.
 The atomic system size was further extended to 10 billion atoms after further optimization of model tabulation, kernel fusion, and redundancy removal of the \textbf{Deep Potential} architecture \citep{Guo_2022_DP}.

-\textbf{Allegro} has been developed as a strictly local, E(3)-equivariant interatomic potential that features efficient parallelization through space partitioning due to its short-range design \citep{Musaelian_2023}.
-Instead of performing message passing where messages are passed between nodes several times, it encodes each atom-pair's relative geometry in learned spherical harmonic components and captures many-body interactions via trainable tensor products of these features.
-Because of this strict locality, Allegro scales particularly well on large atomic systems -- \citet{allegro_scaling} used Allegro and LAMMPS to simulate a bulk Ag model with 100 million atoms, achieving 0.003 microseconds/atom-timestep using 128 NVIDIA-A100-80GBs.
+\textbf{Allegro} has been developed as a strictly local, E(3)-equivariant interatomic potential that features efficient parallelization through spatial partitioning due to its short-range design \citep{Musaelian_2023}.
+Because of this strict locality, Allegro demonstrated good scaling on large atomic systems -- \citet{allegro_scaling} used Allegro and LAMMPS to simulate a bulk Ag model with 100 million atoms, achieving 0.003 microseconds/atom-timestep using 128 NVIDIA-A100-80GBs.